jgardella/CS585/README.md

 Spacing
 -------
 - On both sides of an operator, there should be one space.
-- On the side of parenthetical statements, there should be no space between the contents and the parenthesees.
+- On the inside of parenthetical statements, there should be no space between the contents and the parenthesees.